 This way you won’t see their content, but you’ll still technically be following them – which is a good compromise in situations like that.

-A lot of the time they’re from brands that I’ve shopped with in the past, or ones I have a store card with.
+A lot of the time, they’re from brands that I’ve shopped with only once.
 There are times when I can get 5 or 6 emails from the same brand…in one day!

 Rather than just deleting them as they come in, I’ve started to unsubscribe from them instead.

-Not only does unsubscribing stop you getting bombarded by unwanted emails, but I’ve noticed that I’m a lot less anxious and negative about opening my inbox.
+Not only does unsubscribing stop you getting bombarded by unwanted emails, but I’ve noticed that I’m a lot less negative about opening my inbox.

 What are your favourite ways to be productive when you don’t have much energy?